higgi13425/rmrwr-book/_book/io48j-extension-plots.md

 ## An Alluvial Plot

 An alluvial plot depicts flow, like a river, which can split off branches and re-unite streams.
-This king of plot can be helpful to show patient flow from one state to the next.
+This kind of plot can be helpful to show patient flow from one state to the next.
+This requires the {ggalluvial} package, which you may need to install and then load with the library() function.

+The example below shows the flow of patients with chest pain from ED triage to hospitalization and an outcome of survived or died, stratified by gender.

 ```r